 The Book of the Eighth Sphere is an illuminated manuscript, made between 1542 and 1562, of a treatise on the constellations attributed to Alfonso X, "the wise," King of Castile and Leon.
 It comprises forty-six full-page round diagrams, each centered on a constellation (or two constellations) of the fixed stars.
 An explanation, with citations of ancient sources, is included for each diagram.
 The handsome codex was made for a member of the powerful Álvarez de Toledo family.

-The Castillian text is a translation, adaptation, and amplification of the Arabic-language Book of the Constellations by the tenth-century Persian astronomer al-Sūfī, followed by a summary that relies on the ancient Greek astronomer Ptolemy's Almagest (as transmitted in Arabic and Latin).
+The Castillian text is a translation, adaptation, and amplification of the Arabic-language Book of the Constellations by the tenth-century Persian astronomer al-Sūfī, including summaries that rely on the ancient Greek astronomer Ptolemy's Almagest (as transmitted in Arabic and Latin).

 Pleasing and Orderly Presentation